Coronation Park, Delhi: Coronation memorial

-Post Independence
+Post-independence

 Following the independence of India on 15 August 1947, the park has become the final resting place for some of the statues of former British kings, governors and officials of the British Raj.
 The statues were moved from various locations (including Rajpath) to the red stone plinths built in the park's specially designed enclosures, just opposite the Obelisk.
-The largest and tallest statue, a 15 m high marble statue designed by Sir Edwin Lutyens, is opposite to the Obelisk commemorating the Durbar and is the tallest statue of King George V. His statue had earlier stood atop a canopy in front of the India Gate, which now holds a statue of Netaji Subhash Chandra Bose ever since 8th September 2022.
+The largest and tallest statue, a 15 m high marble statue designed by Sir Edwin Lutyens, is opposite to the Obelisk commemorating the Durbar and is the tallest statue of King George V. His statue had earlier stood atop a canopy in front of the India Gate, which now holds a statue of Netaji Subhas Chandra Bose ever since 8 September 2022.

 Nineteen pedestals were built to install the displaced statues but only five are fixed, while the remaining plinths are vacant.
 Some of the statues were stolen or damaged, whilst several of the statues expected to populate the plinths were retained by the communities in which they were first installed.
 King George's statue, though it appears forlorn in the sparse field, is well maintained.
 The other statues, which all originated in Delhi, stand arranged in a semicircle around the King's statue.
-They are thought to be those of Sir Guy Fleetwood Wilson and Viceroys Lord Willingdon, Lord Irwin and Lord Hardinge.
+They are those of Sir Guy Fleetwood Wilson and Viceroys Lord Willingdon, Lord Irwin and Lord Hardinge.
 However, there are no inscriptions indicating the names of the other individuals depicted here.

 The park is enclosed by high steel fencing, whose well guarded entrance gate has a plaque which proclaims: